powelli13/monopoly/design_thoughts.md

 Can a property be sold between players when there are houses on it?
   - According to monopolyland, no.

+Should players have to 'claim' rent the way they do in the rules?
+  - I would say since this sounds like a tedious player experience, but it is in the official rules.

 # Models and Choices
 ## Player
 The Player model holds the board position, account balance and piece identifier for a given player participating in the game.
 Also used to